 For local businesses we care about the about the Applause rate.
 Is the public liking sharing and sharing what you are putting out there?
 Again we like to see this at 10% you have a winning video.

 7. Cost Per View

 Cost per view is how much money you spent divided by how many video views you got.
 You want to be around.02 on this.
 This is one of those stats than can get you into trouble.

 Don’t put too much stock into this metric.
 It is all relative.
-If you are a plumber and you’re cost per view is 10 cents and you are getting new customers, then you will keep running the video.
+If you are a plumber and your cost per view is 10 cents and you are getting new customers, then you will keep running the video.

-But on the flip side you could be getting.001 a view and getting no new customers.
+But on the flip side, you could be getting.001 a view and getting no new customers.
 So you always have to look at the big picture to see if the cost per view makes sense to your business.

 8. Relevance Score

 The relevance score is a score from 1 to 10 with 10 being the highest.
 At different stages of the funnel, you should have a certain Relevance score.
 The video I was running was considered a why video.
 You can learn more about why videos are here.
 This video is a top-of-funnel video to gain awareness.
 So my video should have a relevance score of at least 6.